Broker Check

 Provide for Your Child’s Future

-Parents have one thing in common: They want their children to be provided and cared for no matter what.
-If you have a child with disabilities, that desire doesn’t change.
-However, the method for providing for them can become much more complicated.
+As parents, one thing is certain: You want to ensure your child is cared for and provided for, no matter what life brings.
+If your child has unique needs, that desire doesn’t change.
+However, the path to providing for them can become more complex.

-Special needs planning can have many challenges.
-How can you leave funds to your child without them losing important public benefits?
-How do you ensure their funds are well managed?
-How can you ensure there’s enough money to meet your disabled child’s needs?
+Planning for your child's future in these circumstances involves addressing some important questions: How can you leave funds to your child without affecting their eligibility for essential public benefits?
+How do you make sure their funds are managed responsibly?
+How can you ensure there is enough financial support to meet their ongoing needs?

-At Zircon Financial, we’re experienced with developing special needs plans that address all of these issues, so you can feel more confident your child will receive the care they need.
+At Zircon Financial, we specialize in creating comprehensive plans that help you navigate these challenges, so you can feel confident that your child will have the care and support they deserve.

 Care for Your Loved Ones